What are the cognitive benefits of integrating with nature?

 Benefits to cognitive development:

-Proximity to, views of and daily exposure to natural settings increases children’s ability to focus and enhances cognitive WechatIMG703ability (Wells 2000).
+Proximity to, views of and daily exposure to natural settings increases children’s ability to focus and enhances cognitive ability (Wells 2000).
 Nature activates more senses and awakens a child’s multi-sensory interaction with the environment for examples through visual input of multiple arrays of colors, olfactory experiences linked to visual and tactile input such as looking at and touching leaves and flowers.
 “As the young spend less and less of their lives in natural surroundings, their senses narrow,” Louv warns, “and this reduces the richness of human experience.”
 Children develop a special sense of wonder when they interact with nature.
 This nurtures their inquisitiveness and encourages more exploration of the world around them.

 Early experiences with the natural world have been positively linked with the development of imagination and a sense of wonder.
 A sense of wonder is an important motivator for life-ling learning.
 Children who spend time in well-designed nature-filled outdoor spaces with nurturing adults develop valuable skills across all learning domains, Miller, D.L (2007)